1. What is the Cyprus Citizenship by Investment Programme?

 The Cyprus government introduced the Cyprus Citizenship by Investment Programme in order to inspire foreign investors and people of the business world to initiate their business and investment plans in Cyprus.
 The Cyprus Citizenship by Investment Programme provides investors and their families the opportunity to obtain Cyprus passports

-The Cyprus Investment Programme allows for the dependents of the applicant to also obtain the Cypriot citizenship.
-Under the Investment Programme, the following are eligible dependents:
+The Cyprus Citizenship by Investment Programme allows for the dependents of the applicant to also obtain the Cypriot citizenship.
+Under the Cyprus Citizenship by Investment Programme, the following are eligible dependents:

 a) The spouse / partner of the applicant